Living Well with Long Term Physical Health Conditions

 Living Well with Diabetes

 Around 41% of people living with diabetes experience emotional or psychological problems such as depression, anxiety and emotional distress.
-Researchs shows that improvements in psychological wellbeing have positive impact in helping people to manage their diabetes.
+Research shows that improvements in psychological wellbeing have positive impact in helping people to manage their diabetes.

 NHS Talking Therapies offers support through Cognitive Behavioural Therapy (CBT) and looks at how your thoughts and behaviours affect the way you feel.
 Our aim is to give you practical tools to help manage your psychological wellbeing, in order for you to feel happier, healthier and more in control.

-We also offer counselling to explore your thoughts and feelings about living with a long term health condition.
+We also offer counselling to explore your thoughts and feelings about living with a long-term health condition.
 We know that it can be difficult to adjust and accept the changes diabetes brings, and you may feel that you have lost a lot.
 Counselling can offer a safe space to help you explore the emotional impact in the hope that you are able to find acceptance of the life with diabetes.

 You can self-refer to NHS Talking Therapies and book an initial assessment in which will be your opportunity to discuss with a trained practitioner how diabetes is affecting your mental, emotional and physical wellbeing.
 We will then discuss with you suitable support options.
 This may be within our service or other services outside of NHS Talking Therapies.